-The energy sector is uniquely critical because all of the other critical infrastructure sectors depend on power and fuel to operate.
+The energy sector is uniquely significant in that it serves as the backbone for all other critical infrastructure sectors, providing the essential power and fuel required for continuity of operations.
 Unfortunately, this makes the Nation's energy infrastructure an attractive target for cyber-attacks.
-All energy systems have vulnerabilities to cyber threats, 100% security is not possible.
-But many steps can be taken to harden OT systems to mitigate these threats.
+While 100% security is not possible, many steps can be taken to harden OT systems to mitigate against these threats.

 Understanding the current and evolving threat landscape as well as possible consequences of a cyber-physical event can help state officials and energy owners and operators understand risks.
 Knowledge about risks can then be used to prioritize investments, such as purchases, staff resources, and training, based on the kinds of threats and vulnerabilities that pose the greatest risks to an organization.
 Investments can be focused on areas that can mitigate the highest risks.

 Because the majority of the nation's critical infrastructure is owned and operated by private companies, both the government and private sector have a common incentive to reduce the risks of disruptions to critical infrastructure.
-The National Infrastructure Protection Plan (NIPP) recognizes that public-private partnerships are vital to keeping critical infrastructure safe and secure, including from cyber attacks.
+The National Infrastructure Protection Plan (NIPP) recognizes that public-private partnerships are vital to keeping critical infrastructure safe and secure, including from cyber-attacks.